Fuel Assistance FAQ

 How do you apply?

-If you were on Fuel Assistance the prior year, you will receive a mail in application either in July for priority households or in September for all others.
-These must be filled out completely and received at SNHS by October 15th.
-After that date, you must call to make an appointment to be seen in person at one of our intake sites.
+If you were on Fuel Assistance the prior year, you will receive a mail in application in July if you are a priority household.
+These must be filled out completely and received at SNHS by the date specified in the packet mailed to you.
+If you did not receive a packet in the mail, please call to make an appointment to be seen at one of our intake sites.

 If you were not on Fuel Assistance the prior year, you must call to make an appointment to be seen in person at one of our intake sites.